MARCH 10-12, 2026 | RALEIGH, NC

 About SPMConnect

 SPMConnect is an annual AFM-based conference to foster and support the AFM community in terms of idea exchange, best practices development, mentoring, and career development.
-In addition to research talks, in line with the industrial/innovation theme of the broader TCW meeting, SPMConnect will feature panel discussions and plenty of opportunities for AFM researchers and scientists to meet, network and exchange ideas.
+In addition to research talks, in line with the industrial/innovation theme of the broader TCW meeting, SPMConnect2026 will feature panel discussions on Perspectives from Early-Career Scientists and Perspectives from Industry and plenty of opportunities for AFM researchers and scientists to meet, network and exchange ideas.

 This conference aims to bring together users from a wide variety of disciplines including polymer science, biology, energy, computing, materials science, and more who share an interest in SPM as an instrument to explore nanoscale phenomena and characterization.
 SPMConnect aims to include scientists and researchers from a wide variety of backgrounds including industry, instrumentation vendors, academia, and national labs.
 Technical abstracts for both oral and poster presentation are welcomed with topics for SPMConnect listed below.